PhD Philosophy of Education student at Leeds Trinity

-After studying English at York University, I actually went on to forge a career in the restaurant trade.
-However at 24 I was at a crossroads, weighing up whether to pursue this path or return to education.
+After studying English at university, I actually went on to forge a career in the restaurant trade.
+However, at 24 I was at a crossroads, weighing up whether to pursue this path or return to education.
 To help me decide, I sought out voluntary experience at Tadcaster Primary School.
 Being told that I had the potential to be really good was a huge confidence boost.
-I was successful in my application for a PGCE at York St John and my first teaching position came at Seacroft Grange Primary School in Leeds.
+I was successful in my application for a PGCE at another institution and my first teaching position came at Seacroft Grange Primary School in Leeds.
 I worked there from 2006 to 2014, becoming a Leading Teacher for Education Leeds and progressing from Classroom Teacher to Assertive Mentoring Policy Leader for the Senior Leadership Team.

-What made you choose Leeds Trinity?In 2009 I found a Leeds Trinity University leaflet, advertising the MA in Education, in the staff room.
-At that point I had started thinking about my professional development – did I want to continue as Leading Teacher, start my leadership training, or was there a different path I could take?
+I found a Leeds Trinity University leaflet, advertising the MA in Education, in the staff room at work one day.
+At that point I had started thinking about my professional development and did I want to continue as leading teacher, start my leadership training, or was there a different path I could take?
 I came to the Open Day and liked the sound of the modules, particularly the ones on coaching and mentoring and behaviour management.
 I found that I could tailor the MA to my classroom needs and interests.
 I found that Leeds Trinity's MA best represented how I could become an outstanding educator and that was by dedicating my professional and personal time to academic research.

 The personalisation offered by Leeds Trinity was different to others available since it meant I could focus my research on areas of teaching and learning specific to my situation.
 It was an easy choice for me and definitely the right one.
 Essentially the MA in Education was a route to become the teacher I really wanted to be.

-I studied the MA in order to become a better teacher and I'm still here doing a PhD because that goal never really finishes.
-I'm grateful that Leeds Trinity has given me a place to explore how I can make a lasting difference in education.
+I studied the MA in order to become a better teacher and I chose to do a PhD because that goal never really finishes.
+I'm grateful that Leeds Trinity gave me a place to explore how I can make a lasting difference in education